Hyper9 Electric motor for INDININI

 ZF SD12 Saildrive

-Motor – The Netgain Hyper9 motor uses Synchronous Reluctance Internal Permanent Magnet (SRIPM) platform that delivers outstanding torque and efficiency, generating higher power per pound than any other motor in its class
+Motor – The Netgain Hyper9 motor uses a Synchronous Reluctance Internal Permanent Magnet (SRIPM) platform that delivers outstanding torque and efficiency, generating higher power per pound than any other motor in its class

 Netgain Hyper9 EV Motor